linz/topo-imagery/README.md

 - Running `standardising_validate.py` script

 This script standardises TIFF files to [COGs](https://www.cogeo.org/) with a creation of a [STAC](https://stacspec.org/) Item file per TIFF containing the metadata.
-The input TIFF file paths have to passed through a `json` file in the following format:
+The input TIFF file paths have to be passed through a `json` file in the following format:

 ```json
 [